kbedell/dmarc-reader/README.md

 # dmarc-reader
-A Laravel-base web application that read's, and returns reporting on DMARC XML files
+A Laravel-base web application that reads, and returns reporting on DMARC XML files